Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Benefits of Inclusive Design

 Inclusive design aims to create digital content that supports as many people as possible.
-By accommodating a diverse range of experiences, you:
+By accommodating such a large range of diverse users, you:

-• Meet accessibility standards: The Americans with Disabilities Act (ADA), which prohibits discrimination against individuals with disabilities, requires organizations to provide accessible online spaces.
-The act enforces the recommendations included in the Web Content Accessibility Guidelines (WCAG), which detail how to create accessible digital content.
-Following these guidelines helps you create an ADA-compliant website, which decreases the chances of legal action (including lawsuits and demand letters) occurring due to non-compliance.
+• Meet accessibility standards: The Americans with Disabilities Act (ADA), the European Accessibility Act (EAA), and the Accessibility for Ontarians with Disabilities Act (AODA) prohibit discrimination against individuals with disabilities.
+Each law requires organizations to provide accessible online spaces and use the Web Content Accessibility Guidelines (WCAG) as the standard for accessibility.
+WCAG includes detailed recommendations on how to create accessible digital content; following them helps you create accessible, compliant digital content, which decreases the chances of legal action (including lawsuits and demand letters).

-• Enhance your reputation: Inclusive designs show both current and potential customers you’re committed to providing an inclusive, positive experience for users.
+• Enhance your reputation: Inclusive designs show current and potential customers that you’re committed to providing an inclusive, positive user experience.
 According to one study, showcasing your commitment to inclusivity can increase customer loyalty by 57%.
 This improves your brand reputation and can help you win more customers.

-• Create more sales opportunities: The disabled community is a huge, highly loyal community.
-By creating inclusive and accessible web designs, you open the door to a market with more than $13 trillion in annual disposable income
+• Create more sales opportunities: As we mentioned above, an inclusive design can expand your brand's reach, creating more revenue opportunities.
+For example, the disabled community is a huge, highly loyal — but underserved — community.
+By creating inclusive and accessible web designs, you open the door to a market with more than $13 trillion in annual disposable income.

-• Improve the user experience: Most importantly, an inclusive design creates a positive, accessible space for all.
-Access to digital content is a civil right — everyone should have access to it regardless of their abilities, demographics, or geographic location.
+• Improve the user experience: Most importantly, an inclusive design creates a positive, accessible experience for all.
+Access to digital content is a civil right — everyone should have access to it regardless of their abilities, ethnicity, or geographic location.

-The first step in bringing inclusivity into your designs is understanding the unique needs of your users.
-This involves conducting user research to determine what their needs and preferences are.
+The first step in bringing inclusivity into your designs is understanding your users' unique needs.
+This involves conducting user research to determine their needs and preferences.
 Conducting interviews, surveys, or usability tests with users from different backgrounds is a great way to capture those insights and user preferences.
-Be sure to address your own biases prior to interviewing others as this will help you keep an open mind throughout the prototyping process.
+Be sure to address your own biases prior to interviewing others as well as this will help you keep an open mind throughout the prototyping process.

-Once you have an understanding of your users’ needs, remember to include accessibility features.
-Inclusivity includes the disabled community, who need accessible features like alt text, keyboard navigation, and screen reader compatibility.
+Once you have an understanding of users’ needs, remember to include accessibility features.
+Inclusivity includes the disabled community, who need features like alt text, assistive technology compatibility, keyboard navigation, and video captions.

 Next, you can begin creating your digital design.
 As you’re doing so, keep flexibility in mind throughout the entire process.
 Remember, no two users interact the same when using online spaces.
 Be sure to provide users with options to adjust font or text sizes, change color contrast, or other visual elements.
 You may also want to provide alternative input methods to accommodate users with limited physical mobility.